anspreck/Assignments/README.md

 <br>

 ## Submit the Project
-Before you submit your project:
-1. Save your files and apply any final commits to your work.
+There are several steps to submit your project.
+Be sure to follow these steps carefully.
+1. Save the file.
+You can either select **FILE>SAVE** or use the keyboard shortcut **CTRL+S**.
-0. Push (i.e., sync) the repo on your computer with GitHub to ensure all files are uploaded for your instructor to see.
+4. Push (i.e., sync) the files on your computer with GitHub to ensure all files are uploaded to GitHub for your instructor to view.
-0. Verify that all files appear on GitHub.
+5. Verify that all files appear on GitHub.

-   > **TIP:** You can view any of your repos by going to the GitHub organization for the course - [Rio Salado CIS133DA]([https://github.com/rsc-computer-technology](https://github.com/rsc-cis133DA-in-v12)).
-You can bookmark the page for future reference.
+   > **TIP:** You can view any of your repos by going to the GitHub organization for the course - [RSC-CIS133DA-IN-V12 Organization](https://github.com/rsc-cis133DA-in-v12) Once you are viewing the class organization, you should see all of the Repos that you have accepted assignment invitations for.
+It is recommended that you bookmark this page for future reference.
-0. Open the Pull Requests tab within GitHub (or using the GitHub Extension within VS Code).
-0. In the comment field,
-   - Type in your instructor's username with an `@` before.
-See the course announcements for their username to use.
+6. Right-click the link to your repository and select **Copy Link Address**.
-   - Put a note to your instructor that the assignment is ready to grade.
+7. Go to the Assessing Your Learning page in your RioLearn lesson, and click the link to submit the assignment.
+Paste the link to your repo in the assignment submission box.
+This will let your instructor know that the assignment is ready to be graded.
-0. Click on the `Comment` button to finalize and submit your assignment to GitHub for review.
-0. Lastly, submit the Project to your **Gradebook** using the steps on the **Assessing Your Learning** page in Lesson 4.